 Accommodation is basic but nice.
 If you arrive in low season, you will likely get your own private bungalow, complete with your own bathroom and shower.
 That said, if you come during a busier time, you might be staying in the dorms.

 Whether you’re in a private bungalow or the dorm, you will not have a traditional bed.
-Instead, you’ll be given a (very) thin mattress pad, a small pillow and a couple fleece blankets.
-You will be sleeping on the floor, as monks do.
+Instead, you’ll be given a (very) thin mattress pad, a small pillow and a couple of fleece blankets.
+You will be sleeping on the floor (or on a bed frame), as monks do.

 What is the food like?